Stocks rise, bond yields jump after Japan surprises markets

 In Shanghai, stocks lost 1.1% after the World Bank cut its forecast for China’s economic growth this year to 2.7% from its June outlook of 4.3%.
 The bank cited repeated shutdowns of major cities to fight COVID-19 outbreaks.
 China now is relaxing some of its anti-COVID restrictions, but worries are rising that resulting breakouts of the virus could mean their own hits to the world’s second-largest economy.

-On Wall Street, stocks of energy-related companies were leading while oil prices remained stable.
-Halliburton gained 3.7%, and Schlumberger rose 4.3%.
+On Wall Street, stocks of energy-related companies were leading as the price of U.S. oil settled 1.2% higher.
+Halliburton gained 3.2%, and Schlumberger rose 3.7%.

 Banks and technology stocks were among the gainers.
-JPMorgan Chase rose 1.4% and Adobe climbed 3.2%.
+JPMorgan Chase rose 0.8% and Adobe added 2.6%.

 One of the other big worries on Wall Street is that a slowing economy and still-high inflation will mean much weaker profits for U.S. companies, further dragging on their stock prices.
 FedEx and Nike will report their results after trading closes for the day. —-